 -> The contents of Spool 1 are sent back to the user as the result of statement 1.
 The total estimated time is 0.05 seconds.

-The compressed join index can then store the value 1 for RightId compressed.
-This way, the query is not skewed.
-All rows with RightId = 1 Teradata serve from the same or a few physical rows of the join index.
+The compressed join index stores the value 1 for compressed RightId to prevent query skew.
+In Teradata, all rows with RightId = 1 are sourced from the same or a small number of physical rows in the join index.